Incontinence after prostatectomy? Are you interested in speeding recovery and reducing leaks?

 • Predominant stress urinary incontinence as determined by responses to a series of three standard questions defined as:

-• An affirmative response to “Do you lose urine with physical activities such as coughing, sneezing, lifting something heavy?”,
+• An affirmative response to “Do you lose urine with physical activities such as coughing, sneezing, or lifting something heavy?”,

 • An affirmative or negative response to “Is it very difficult to control when you have a strong urge to urinate?”,